5agado/personal-optimization-hub/README.md

 ## [Spaced Repetition](https://www.gwern.net/Spaced-repetition)
 Set of utilities to generate and manage spaced repetition content.

 For example generation of ANKI decks from csv/xlsx files.
 Files need at least *text* and *note* columns, or *question* and *answer* ones.
+There should always be a *tags* column.

 To generate an ANKI deck simply run